 About the Band

-The North Royalton Community Band, located in North Royalton, Ohio (a suburb of Cleveland), was founded by retired North Royalton High School band director Bill Park in 1998 with 13 members.
+The North Royalton Community Band (NRCB), located in North Royalton, Ohio (a suburb of Cleveland), was founded by retired North Royalton High School band director Bill Park in 1998 with 13 members.
 It has grown to become a well-rounded concert organization within a very short time, and now has over 50 members.
-We celebrated our 100th concert in the winter of 2008 and are currently in our 14th year.
 In 2009 Bill Park retired from his position as music director, and was succeeded by our current music director Mark Wozniak.

 The North Royalton Community Band is a non-profit 501 (c) (3) organization and is supported by member, audience, and community donors.